If you want to be a profitable trader, you have to know the basics.

-The option buyer can also sell their option and reap a similar amount of profit (that way they can avoid exercising their option contract).
+The option buyer can also sell their option and reap a similar amount of profit (that way they can avoid exercising their option contract into shares of stock).

 However, if the price of the stock does not reach a price of at least $52.50, then the option buyer will lose money; and if the stock does not reach $50 by the expiration date, then the option contract expires worthless and the buyer loses their option premium of $250.

 David Jaffee teaches his students the right way to trade options by selling option premium.

 While many investors take on the risk of buying call or put options, selling option premium minimizes risk and maximizes the potential for profit.

 Instead of gambling on an option contract, selling options enables traders to act like the casino.

 When you sell options, you collect money, option premium, upfront and generate income.